-Flickering lights can be a nuisance and annoying, here we look at some of the possible causes of flickering lights in the home.
+Flickering lights can be a nuisance and annoying, here we look at some of the possible causes of flickering lights in the home which include,

 Investigating the cause of flickering lights can be a very time consuming process, as with many electrical faults it is generally a process of elimination.